jwhberrios/MechaCar_Statistical_Analysis/README.md

 ![figure 1.
 Linear Regression to Predict MPG](https://github.com/jwhberrios/MechaCar_Statistical_Analysis/blob/main/Resources/MLR_output.png)

 figure 1.
-Linear regLression to predict MPG result output
+Linear regression to predict MPG result output

 ### Results
 Based on the result output for the linear regression test, vehicle length, ground clearance, and the y-intercept were found to be statistically significant in contributing to the variance to the MPG variable with a p value < 0.05.